SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 ### filter
-Variable to connect a filter or synchronizer to the logic block output.
-Useful when multiple logic blocks are connected internally to prevent race conditions and glitches that could arise due to the asynchronous nature of CCL clocking.
-Either filter or synchronizer is required for edge detector, below.
+Variable to connecting a filter or synchronizer to the logic block output.
+Useful when multiple logic blocks are connected internally to prevent logic race.
 Accepted values:
 ```c++
 filter::disable;      // No filter used